 Lane Splitting:

-The practice of lane splitting, which involves riding a motorcycle between lanes of traffic, is forbidden by New York law.
-A single lane must be maintained by motorcycles, and they are not permitted to pass other vehicles in the same lane.
+New York law prohibits the practice of lane splitting, which involves riding a motorcycle between lanes of traffic.
+Motorcycles must maintain a single lane and are not permitted to pass other vehicles in the same lane.

-New York Vehicle and Traffic Law Section 1252(a) states that motorcycles shall not be operated between lanes of traffic or between adjacent lines or rows of vehicles.
+New York Vehicle and Traffic Law Section 1252(a) states that motorcycles shall not be operated between traffic lanes or adjacent lines or rows of vehicles.

 Following Distance:

-Motorcycle riders are required to keep a reasonable following distance from the car in front of them.
-Maintaining a safe distance is crucial because sudden stops can have disastrous effects on riders.
+Motorcycle riders must keep a reasonable following distance from the car in front of them.
+Maintaining a safe distance is crucial because sudden stops can harm riders.

 Helmet Requirements: Prioritizing Safety

 All motorcycle riders and passengers wear a DOT-approved helmet while riding.
 The helmet must have a securely fastened chin strap and meet specific safety standards.
-Wearing a helmet not only ensures compliance with the law but also significantly enhances rider safety, reducing the risk of head injuries in the event of an accident.
+Wearing a helmet is required by law and makes riding safer by reducing the chance of head injuries during accidents.

 Motorist Responsibilities: Sharing the Road.